 Dartmouth Digital Commons Citation

 Stoks, Robby and McPeek, Mark A., "Antipredator Behavior and Physiology Determine Lestes Species Turnover Along the Pond-Permanence Gradient" (2003).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 788.